If you’re considering implementing new processes or technology, it’s time to start thinking about how you will ensure employee buy-in.

 2. Sponsorship Plan

 While the two terms might sound similar, keep in mind that executive sponsorship is different from executive support.
 For the most part, support is verbal.
-Your C-suite leaders might say they agree with your initiative, but you need hands-on help to turn it from a vision into reality.
+Your C-suite leaders might say they support your initiative, but are they a visible proponent throughout the organization?

-This is why sponsorship is necessary.
-As early as possible, create a roadmap that outlines how you’ll approach this step.
-The goal should be to not only achieve internal sponsorship, but to explain the benefits of the project to your executives so they can reach out to other stakeholders and decision-makers.
+As early as possible, create a roadmap that outlines how you’ll secure sponsorship.
+The goal should be to not only achieve internal sponsorship, but to explain the benefits of the project to your executives so they can rally other stakeholders and decision-makers.

 3. Communication Plan